-So by providing tools and programming I hope to provide pathways to economic stability for young parents, adults, and youth, in under-served communities.
-And by partnering with organizations in their communities, I seek to make it sustainable.
+By providing tools and programming I hope to provide pathways to economic stability for young parents, adults, and youth, in under-served communities.
+And by partnering with organizations in their communities, I seek to make our efforts perpetual and sustainable.

 is a non-profit organization I first registered in 2008 to be the foundation for an idea that would accomplish the following:1)

-Provide safe and easy access to government events and information2)
+Provide safe and easy access to civic events and information2)

 Teach people how to code

-Just this year I applied for and received 501c3 status.
+Just this year we applied for and received 501c3 status.

 All of our finances are open to the public